 Stafford Borough Council is committed to promoting diversity and equality of opportunity to everyone it comes into contact with.
 This is an essential part of improving services for everyone.
 We realise that this idea can only be achieved if we ensure that we promote equality for all groups of people and remove discrimination and harassment both in our role as an employer and service provider.

-- Developing equality of opportunity between people who share protected characteristics and those who do not
+advance equality of opportunity between those who share a protected characteristic and people who do not

 Community Impact Assessments

 A community impact assessment (CIA) is a way of assessing how what we do affects people with protected characteristics and other equality groups and considering how we can mitigate any unlawful or negative impacts.
 We can then take action to address any potential disadvantages to any equality group.